 Identifying potential product candidates and conducting preclinical studies and clinical trials is a time-consuming, expensive and uncertain process that takes years to complete, and we may not generate the necessary data or results required to obtain regulatory approval for our product candidates or claims necessary to make such candidates profitable and achieve product sales.
 In addition, APADAZ or our product candidates, if approved, may not achieve commercial success.
 Our commercial revenue, if any, will be derived from sales of prodrug products and we do not currently know when, APADAZ or any of our product candidates will be commercially available.
 We cannot guarantee that KVK will be able to successfully commercialize APADAZ or that we will ever receive any payments under the License Agreement from commercial sales of APADAZ.
 Accordingly, we will need to continue to rely on additional financing to achieve our business objectives.
 Adequate additional financing may not be available to us on acceptable terms, or at all.
 To the extent that we raise additional capital through the sale of equity or debt securities, the terms of these securities or this debt may restrict our ability to operate.
-On June 2, 2014, we entered into the Deerfield Facility Agreement.
+On June 2, 2014, we entered into the Deerfield Facility Agreement with Deerfield.
 The Deerfield Facility Agreement includes, and any future debt financing and equity financing, if available, may involve agreements that include, covenants limiting and restricting our ability to take specific actions, such as incurring additional debt, making capital expenditures, entering into profit-sharing or other arrangements or declaring dividends.
+The Deerfield Facility Agreement also includes high yield discount obligation protections that go into effect in June 2019.
+After this time, if at any interest payment date our outstanding indebtedness under the Deerfield facility would qualify as an "applicable high yield discount obligation" under the Code, then we are obligated to prepay in cash on each such date the amount necessary to avoid such classification.
 Additionally, in February 2016, we issued the 2021 Notes.
 We are required to make periodic interest payments to the holders of the 2021 Notes and to make payments of principal upon maturity.
 In this regard, if holders of the 2021 Notes do not convert their 2021 Notes prior to the maturity date, we will be required to repay the principal amount of all then outstanding 2021 Notes plus any accrued and unpaid interest.
 We may also be required to repurchase the 2021 Notes for cash upon the occurrence of a change of control or certain other fundamental changes involving us.
 If our capital resources are insufficient to satisfy our debt service obligations, we will be required to seek to sell additional equity or debt or to obtain debt financing.
 If we raise additional funds through collaborations, strategic alliances or marketing, distribution or licensing arrangements with third parties, we may be required to relinquish valuable rights to our technologies, future revenue streams, research programs or product candidates or to grant licenses on terms that may not be favorable to us.
 In addition, we may seek additional capital due to favorable market conditions or strategic considerations even if we believe we have sufficient funds for our current or future operating plans.
 If we are unable to raise capital when needed or on attractive terms, we could be forced to delay, reduce or altogether cease our research and development programs or future commercialization efforts.